Don’t let hayfever ruin your running training!

 The good news is that there’s a lot you can do to control and manage hay fever.
 (And it might help you to know that plenty of elite athletes and club-level runners have hayfever, too!)

-2 Also try to run in areas with less grass and other vegetation.
+As part of your Daily exercise allowance try to run in areas with less grass and other vegetation, where possible.
 This means avoiding parks, canal paths, or playing fields.
 If you’re lucky enough to be by the sea or a large river, this will be a good choice.

-4 Try running at different times of the day.
+Try running at different times of the day.
 Plants release their pollen in the morning and late afternoon, so avoid these times for running.
-Yes, this means before and after work!
-Can you run at lunchtime, or in the evening?

 Can you avoid hay fever?

-Shutting your windows, taking a shower, and heading to the hills (or the coast) are the best ways to avoid hay fever.
+Shutting your windows, taking a shower, are the best ways to avoid hay fever.
 Over the counter treatments like barrier gels, antihistamines, nasal sprays, and eye drops could help you – but always ask the pharmacist for their advice.